orbitjs/orbit/README.md

 Orbit.Transformable.extend(source);
 ```

-This will make your object `Evented` (see below) and add a `tranform` method.
+This will ensure that your source is `Evented` (see below).
+It also adds a
-In order to fulfill the `transform` method, your source should implement a
+`tranform` method.
+In order to fulfill the `transform` method, your source
-`_transform` method that performs the transform and returns a promise.
+should implement a `_transform` method that performs the transform and returns
+a promise if the transformation is asynchronous.

 It's important to note that the requested transform may not match the actual
 transform applied to a source.
 Therefore, each source should call `didTransform`
-for any transforms that take place.
-This method triggers the `didTransform`
+for any transforms that actually take place.
+This method triggers the
-event, which returns the operation and an array of inverse operations.
+`didTransform` event, which returns the operation and an array of inverse
+operations.

 `transform` may be called with a single transform operation, or an array of
 operations.
 Any number of `didTransform` events may be triggered as a result.